Quackers2446/restaurant-flow/README.md

 ## About

-Restaurant Flow is an application built for students and by students.
+Restaurant Flow (UW Flow for food) is an application built for students and by students.
 Restaurant Flow features restaurant reviews by students, but it is not just a Yelp or Google Reviews duplicate.
 The value proposition of Restaurant Flow is that students know these are reviews from other students, who understand their needs and wants.

 Functionalities: In addition to the main value proposition of Restaurant Flow, we also have a number of other functionalities we would like to support.
 These include:
 Categorizing meals and restaurants into different categories such as